bogdanfinn/tls-client/Readme.md

 * **The TLS-Client does not set the user-agent header correctly**

 Do not mix up TLS-Fingerprints with HTTP Request Headers.
 They have more or less nothing in common.
 AntiBots using for example header order in addition to TLS-Fingerprinting.
 This library does only handle the TLS- and Akamai Fingerprint.
 You are still responsible to define the to be used headers and the header order.

+* **If I use the shared library in electron my application freezes?**
+Please only load the dll once in your application and call every function `async` to not block the main thread.

+* **My Post Request is not working correctly?**
+Please make sure that you set the correct `Content-Type` Header for your Post Body Payload.

 ### Questions?

 Join my discord support server: https: // discord.gg / 7Ej9eJvHqk
+No Support in DMs!